 Ms. Melissa Westbrook

-Ms. Melissa will be the lead teacher of the Star class (2 year olds) for the 2019-20 school year.
+Ms. Melissa is the lead teacher of the Star class (2 year olds) for the 2019-20 school year.

 Melissa is a career educator with experience working with students from preschool up through college.
 She studied English and Secondary Education at Vanderbilt and UGA for her undergraduate degree and completed her Master’s in English Education at Mercer University.
 With three young sons of her own, she has recently been focusing on younger students after twelve years of teaching middle and high school literature, drama, and journalism.
 She brings her love of creativity and storytelling with her, helping students to develop their imaginations and observation skills.
 Her playfulness and enthusiasm are among her greatest strengths as an educator, and she believes firmly in the power of story and role-playing in helping children develop empathy and social-emotional skills.
 Outside of school, she loves reading, writing, spending time with her husband, and taking her boys (aged 6, 4, and 1) puddle-hunting in their East Atlanta neighborhood and hiking nearby nature trails.